 Spend less than you earn and invest the difference wisely.

 Let’s say you think you have a spending problem.
-All you have to do to drill down is click on “Cash Flow” and then you are brought to the detail cash flow page, which contains all the juicy spending details.
-Notice that it actually automatically categorizes all your expenses for you.
-To the right of the spending summary it also shows you income (blue) and spending (Orange) by week.
+All you have to do to drill down into that issue is click on “Cash Flow” and then you are brought to the detailed cash flow page, which contains all your juicy spending details.
+Note that it automatically categorizes all your expenses for you.
+To the right of the spending summary it also shows you income (blue bars) and spending (orange bars) by week.
 This is all based on the time frame you select, but it defaults to the last 30 days.

-The last thing I would point out is that the details of the expense bucket are found right under the charts.
-Now let me warn you that although Personal Capital does a great job automatically applying categories to your expenses, it does get it wrong from time to time.
-But you can fix the category manually so that it gets counted in the right expense bucket.
-I hope that in the near future they will add functionality that allows you to create a rule that categorizes certain expenses with the label you define based on certain criteria.
+The details of the expense bucket are found right under the charts.
+Personal Capital does a great job automatically applying categories to your expenses, but it does get it wrong from time to time.
+It’s simple to fix the category manually so that it gets counted in the right expense bucket.
+I’m hoping that in the near future they will add functionality that allows you to create a rule that categorizes certain expenses with the label you define based on certain criteria.

 Once you’re done digging into your expenses you can switch over to the income report.
 It essentially gives you the same view as the expense tracking but for your income.
-If you look closely I have not done much to split out the different streams of income.
-Mostly because I am lazy and I don’t want to go through the effort of classifying the income each month.
-So I just do that offline, but eventually I should just do it within the PC application.
+If you look closely I have not done much to split out the different streams of income, which is mostly because I’m lazy and I don’t want to go through the effort of classifying my income each month.
+So I just do that offline, but eventually, I plan to do it within the PC application.

 Net Worth Tracking

 My favorite place to go in Personal Capital is to the Net Worth page.
-For me this is the one metric that matters as I am in wealth building or accumulation mode.
-On this page you can select any time frame you want to view your net worth progress from.
-And of course we are all hoping for a trend that is up and to the right.
-My net worth in my PC account does not match my actual net worth I report because I exclude our cars from the number I report in my monthly financial reports.
+For me, this is the one metric that matters as I’m in wealth building or accumulation mode.
+On this page you can select any time frame within which you want to view your net worth progress.
+And of course we’re all hoping for a trend that is up and to the right.

 Other Cool Features in Personal Capital

-- Fee Analyzer – When I first got personal capital, this was one of the first tools I checked out.
-Most people don’t realize how much of their account they are giving up to fees.
-After you use this tool, it may make you think twice about the different funds you are invested in when you realize that it could equate to hundreds of thousands of dollars over the life of your portfolio.
+- Fee Analyzer – When I first got Personal Capital, this was one of the first tools I checked out.
+Most people don’t realize how much of their accounts they are giving up to fees.
+I hope that after you use this tool, you will think hard about the different funds in which you are invested.
+Fees can equate to hundreds of thousands of dollars over the life of your portfolio.
 Mutual funds are notorious for outrageous fees, and you have a right to understand what that means to you financially.
-You may be better off moving your funds out of the mutual fund and into a low fee index ETF.
-Especially when you consider the fact that 80% of mutual fund money managers underperform the benchmark indexes for their respective funds.
-You have to ask yourself what you’re really paying for.
+Could you be better off moving your funds out of the mutual fund and into a low fee index ETF?
+Further motivation to do that is the fact that 80% (or more) of mutual fund money managers underperform the benchmark indexes for their respective funds.
+So…what are you really paying for?

-- Investment Checkup – This tool allows you to compare your current investment allocation to the ideal allocation that is set to minimize risk and maximize returns in order to reach your financial goals.
-It will make recommendations to optimize your portfolio and even allow you the ability to do some back testing.
+- Investment Checkup – This tool allows you to compare your current investment allocation to the ideal allocation, set to minimize risk and maximize returns in order to reach your financial goals.
+It will make recommendations to optimize your portfolio and even allow you the ability to do some backtesting.

 - Cash Flow Analyzer – This is really what I already mentioned in the above “Income Tracking” and “Expense Tracking” sections.

 - Money Management Services – Once you open your FREE account you are entitled to a complimentary financial consultation where they will review your entire financial world and point out strengths and weaknesses.
-You’re under no obligation but they will then offer you their money management services to execute a personalized plan on your behalf.
-The management fee starts at 0.89% up to the first Million and then tiers lower as your assets under their management increase. (note: I turn them down when they periodically call and tell them I’m only interested in the free software)
+You’re under no obligation but they will offer you their money management services to execute a personalized plan on your behalf.
+The management fee starts at 0.89% up to the first million and then tiers lower as your assets under their management increase. (note: I turn them down when they periodically call and tell them I’m only interested in the free software)

-- Retirement Planner – This is actually one of the newest tools added to the suite of tools found inside the app.
+- Retirement Planner – This is actually one of the newest additions to the suite of tools found in the application.
 It allows you to run many different scenarios and has access to your actual income and expense as a solid starting base.
-It is actually one of the most robust tools I have seen out there.
+It’s one of the most robust retirement tools I’ve seen out there.
 You can plan for future expenses like a new home or college tuition.
 You can even plan for different types of income events like social security or inheritance.
 Check out this short video:

-The only reason I use both Mint and Personal Capital is because I have been with Mint for years and have spent a lot of time creating rules for income and expense classification.
-But if I didn’t have either account and had to choose one today, I would go with Personal Capital.
-The one feature that I do hope Personal Capital does add in the future is the ability to add classification rules like you can do in Mint.
+Mint was the first tool I found way back in 2009 before Personal Capital existed.
+But if I didn’t have either account and had to choose one today, I would go with Personal Capital every time.
+I do hope Personal Capital will add in as a feature the ability to add classification rules like you can do in Mint.
 This is the only complaint I have.

 Are you already using Personal Capital?
 Do you use a different tool?
 What has your experience been like?
 What do you love about it?
-What do you wish it could do?
+What do you wish it could do or do better?

 – Gen Y Finance Guy